itdxer/neupy/site/docs/storage.rst

 Save and load networks with fixed architectures
 -----------------------------------------------

-For the neural networks with fixed architecures it's possible to save and load your algorithms using ``pickle`` library.
+For the neural networks with fixed architectures it's possible to save and load your algorithms using ``pickle`` library.

 .. code-block:: python